ybrs/graphite-alerts/README.md

 * Create a package
 * Improve URLs to the graph
-* Add Hipchat support / make it easy to add new notifiers
+* Make it easy to add new notifiers